mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 }
 ```

 Let's add to it a `return` method.
-Interestingly, `return` has to obey the same interaface as `next`, meaning it has to return an object of shape `{ value, done }`.
+Interestingly, `return` has to obey the same interface as `next`.
+This means it has to return an object of the shape `{ value, done }`.

-The only reasonable value for `done` is `true`, because after `return` gets called, the iterator should indeed be done.
+The only reasonable value for `done` here is `true` because after `return` gets called, the iterator should indeed stop its iteration process.
 And for a `value` let's just stick to good old `undefined`.
+This property will be more important when we move on to generators.

 ```js
 const counterIterator = {